| The Tau Cross

 coloris vel formae differentia; ut eodem modo et colore (quen vulgo berentinum appellamus)

 omnes vestiantur" (Statuta, C. XI).
+It is clear that

 having put aside the eremitical habit our first friars, for the dignity of the Order -